-One of our favorite local spots in River North was Avec.
+One of our favorite local restaurants in Chicago’s River North was Avec.
 It’s casual and fun, and you can try all kinds of different bites to share with your table.
 From time to time, we crave Avec’s chorizo-stuffed bacon-wrapped dates.
 Who wouldn’t?
-If you live in Chicago, you can pick some up at Publican Quality Meats.
-For those of us who live outside of the Chicago, try our version of the recipe.
-We also love using mergez sausage.
-It’s pretty amazing!
+If you live in Chicago, you can pick them up at Publican Quality Meats.
+For those of us who live outside of the Chicago, try our version of the recipe below and be sure pick up the Cheers to the Publican cookbook.

 To make the sauce, we prefer to use a food mill (we like this one), but you could also use an immersion blender.
 We also use our food mill for other recipes like our yellow pepper soup and potato croquettes.
 It’s one of the tools in the kitchen that gets a lot of use.
 We love using this oval baker to cook and serve the dates.
 It retains the heat and makes for a great presentation.

 - 2 roasted red bell peppers, peeled and chopped*

 - 3 cloves of garlic, smashed